Facilities at Whiteknights

 The architecturally distinctive Business School, opened in 2009, provides a visually impressive focal points at the heart of campus and offers an outstanding environment for teaching and learning and features.Read More

 - a hi-tech 275 seat, conference-standard, lecture theatre

-- a dedicated Academic Resource Centre (ARC) providing a reference collection of books; specialist publications, papers, journals and reports available through a searchable online catalogue; study space; electronic databases and resources, PC access and colour printing and photocopying
+- a dedicated Business Library providing a loan and reference collection of books; specialist publications, papers, journals and reports available through a searchable online catalogue; study space; electronic databases and resources, PC access and colour printing and photocopying

 - free wireless internet access

 - high quality teaching and seminar rooms featuring the latest technology